-The production PropertyAssignment : set PropertyName (PropertySetParameterList) { FunctionBody } is evaluated as follows:
+The production PropertyAssignment : set PropertyName (PropertySetParameterList ) { FunctionBody } is evaluated as follows:

-- 1. Let propName be the result of evaluating PropertyName. - 2.
+- 1. Let propName be PropName(PropertyName). - 2.
 Let closure be the result of creating a new Function object as specified in 13.2 with parameters specified by PropertySetParameterList and body specified by FunctionBody.
 Pass in the LexicalEnvironment of the running execution context as the Scope.
 Pass in true as the Strict flag if the PropertyAssignment is contained in strict code or if its FunctionBody is strict code. - 3.
 Let desc be the Property Descriptor{[[Set]]: closure, [[Enumerable]]: true, [[Configurable]]: true} - 4.
 Return Property Identifier (propName, desc).